General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 8.rotate attitude

-9.jump touching from a gallop
+9.jump touching from gallop

-11. jumping rope in 20 seconds.
+11.jumping rope in 20 seconds.

-12.escape forward (3 attempts)
+12. eshapé forward (3 attempts)

-14. turntable with hoop right and left hand
+14.spinner with hoop right and left hand

-15. rotation on the right, left hand forward, rotation on the neck
+15.rotation on the right, left hand forward, rotation on the neck

 1. standing bridge